It’s easy to understand why your dog is panting when it’s hot. But what about when your dog is panting and restless even when it’s not hot?

 A normal rate for panting pups can be anywhere from 300 to 400 breaths per minute.
-While panting itself might seem like it’s burning up a lot of energy, it’s actually completely natural and calming in most situations.
-However, there is a difference between normal panting, and excessive heavy breathing and restlessness in dogs.
+While panting itself might seem like it’s burning up a lot of energy, it’s completely natural and calming to your dog in most situations.
+However, there is a difference between normal panting, excessive heavy breathing, and restless behavior in dogs.

 So, what are some common causes of abnormal panting and restlessness?
 If your dog isn’t overheated, and should otherwise be calm, but is still expressing abnormal breathing and restless behaviors, consider the following possible causes:

-Your dog’s diet can affect them in several different ways, including causing restless behavior.
-If you’ve recently changed your dog’s brand of food, or introduced something new to them, keep watch for any behavioral or physical changes.
+Your dog’s diet can affect them in several ways, including causing restless behavior.
+If you’ve recently changed your dog’s brand of food or introduced something new to their meal plan, keep watch for any behavioral or physical changes.

 Some foods can cause bloating and gas.
-That kind of discomfort not only can cause them to appear restless and anxious, but again, can make them pant excessively.
-If your dog looks as though their stomach is bloated, it’s important to get them to a vet as soon as possible.
+That kind of discomfort not only can cause them to appear restless and anxious but again, can make them pant excessively.
+If your dog looks as though their stomach is bloated, it’s crucial to get them checked over by a vet.

-An anemic dog who doesn’t have treatment right away can be in serious danger.
-Some of these symptoms can even be fatal.
-Anemia is something that will likely have to be treated for your dog’s entire life, but it can be easily managed with the right kind of medication.
+An anemic dog who doesn’t have treatment right away can be in danger.
+Some of these symptoms can be fatal.
+Anemia is something that will likely have to be treated for your dog’s entire life, but it can be easily managed with the right medication.